-Princeton's iconic Nassau Hall is getting a lift
+Historic Nassau Hall getting new lights and a lift

 Nassau Hall is undergoing renovations that will improve lighting and accessibility throughout the iconic building, including installation of an elevator.

-The historic building has served as the center of administration and more since it was built in 1756 when what was then called the College of New Jersey moved to Princeton from Newark.
-The move preceded the invention of the electric elevator by more than a century.
+The historic building has served as the center of administration and more since it was built in 1756, ten years before the American Revolution and more than a century before the invention of the electric elevator.

 To provide access to the elevator, workers cut a new entry into the stone exterior on the building's west side.

-The current entry to the building on the west side will remain, as will the spiral stone stairs that Princetonians have used for decades to climb to the second and third floors and to descend to the basement.
+The current entry to the building on the west side remains, as do the spiral stone stairs that Princetonians have used for decades to climb to the second and third floors and to descend to the basement.
 The elevator will enable access to each of the three stories and the basement.

 New door handles, designed with accessibility in mind, will be installed throughout the building.
-New energy-efficient lights will be installed as well.
-The lighting improvements are expected to be completed in January, with the door handle upgrades and the elevator is expected to go into service in late summer.
+New energy-efficient lights have been installed, and the elevator is expected to go into service in late summer.